agrc/metadata-asset-tracking-tool/metadata/energy/oil_gas_wells.md

 ## Summary

-This dataset contains point locations of oil and gas wells from the Oil, Gas, and Mining Division (DOGM) at the Utah Department of Natural Resources.
+This dataset contains point locations of oil and gas wells from the Utah Oil, Gas, and Mining Division (UDOGM) at the Utah Department of Natural Resources.
 Points contain attributes such as the API code, well and company name, and well type and status.

 ## Description

 ### What is the dataset?

-Oil and gas wells in Utah are managed by the Utah Department of Natural Resources [Oil, Gas and Mining Division](https://ogm.utah.gov/) (DOGM).
+Oil and gas wells in Utah are managed by the Utah Department of Natural Resources [Division of Oil, Gas and Mining](https://ogm.utah.gov/) (OGM).
 This dataset contains all oil and gas wells in Utah, including those being actively drilled, still in the permit process, and those that have been abandoned.

 ### What is the purpose of the dataset?